 Focus on Retirement

 The priorities for these goals should really depend on your personal situation and where you are in your life.
-If you want to buy a new house in the next few years, then that should take priority.
-However, if you are getting married soon, then saving for your honeymoon may come first.
-It is a good idea to save up for most of your major expenses whether it is a home remodel or a dream vacation.
+If you want to buy a new house in the next few years, then that should come first.
+If you are getting married soon, then saving for your honeymoon may be your top priority.
+It is a good idea to save up for most of your major expenses, whether it is a home remodel or a dream vacation.

 Start Investing to Build Wealth

 If you have more available to save and you are really interested in building wealth, you can put additional money aside each month and begin to invest it in the stock market.
-When investing in the stock market it is important to realize it is for the long term.
-Mutual funds are the easiest way to invest, because they spread the risk over several different stocks.
+When investing in the stock market, it is important to think long term.
+Mutual funds are often the preferred way to invest because they spread the risk over several different stocks.
 Many brokerage firms allow you to purchase mutual funds without a high initial investment if you are willing to do automatic contributions each month.
 Look for funds with a good growth history.

-As you work to build wealth, it is important to have goals in mind for this money too.
-It may be retiring early, being able to help you children through college or a second vacation home.
-You may want to leave a good inheritance to your children.
-After that you can focus on your other goals and building wealth.
+Each individual will have slightly different priorities, but no matter what those priorities are, retirement and your emergency fund will come first.
+After that, you can focus on your other goals and building wealth.
 Once you determine your priorities, you can create a chart or excel sheet that lets you track your progress on your goals.
 Having a solid plan in front of you will make it easier to stay on course.